jaarmore/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 > 11-binary_to_decimal, script that converts a number from base 2 to base 10.
 + The number in base 2 is stored in the environment variable BINARY.
 + The script should display the number in base 10, followed by a new line.

+> 13-print_float, script that prints a number with two decimal places.